nomadkaraoke/python-audio-separator/README.md

 - model_file_dir: (Optional) Directory to cache model files in.
 Default: /tmp/audio-separator-models/
 - output_dir: (Optional) Directory where the separated files will be saved.
 If not specified, outputs to current dir.
 - output_format: (Optional) Format to encode output files, any common format (WAV, MP3, FLAC, M4A, etc.).
 Default: WAV
-- denoise_enabled: (Optional) Flag to enable or disable denoising as part of the separation process.
+- enable_denoise: (Optional) Flag to enable or disable denoising as part of the separation process.
 Default: True
 - normalization_enabled: (Optional) Flag to enable or disable normalization as part of the separation process.
 Default: False
 - output_single_stem: (Optional) Output only single stem, either instrumental or vocals.
 - invert_secondary_stem_using_spectogram=True,